Code of Conduct FAQ

 Why have you adopted a Code of Conduct?

 We think the Reset network is awesome.
-If you're familiar with the those already apart of the network you'll probably notice that the Code basically aligns with what we already do.
+If you're familiar with those already a part of the network you'll probably notice that the Code basically aligns with what we already do.
 Think of this as documentation: we're taking implicit expectations about behavior and making them explicit.

 We're doing this because the Reset network is growing quickly.
 This is on balance a very positive thing, but as we've grown past the point where it's possible to know everyone within the network we think it's very important to be clear about our values.